Code-Institute-Submissions/MS1_Round_the_Bend/README.md

         3. Upon clicking the button a modal form appears where the user is prompted to Enter their email address.
         4. An easily distinguishable "Submit" button at the bottom of the modal form.

-### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
--   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Issues

 -   On mobile devices with a screen narrower than 360px the contents of the card section on index.html pushed out of alignment.
     -   Text and text on buttons disappears from view as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

 ## Deployment